 System Global Area (SGA)

 The SGA is a group of shared memory structures that contain data and control information for one database instance.
 Examples of SGA components include the database buffer cache and shared SQL areas.
-Starting in Oracle Database 12c Release 1 (18.104.22.168), the SGA can contain an optional In-Memory Column Store (IM column store), which enables data to be populated in memory in a columnar format.
+The SGA can contain an optional In-Memory Column Store (IM column store), which enables data to be populated in memory in a columnar format.

 Program Global Areas (PGA)